enso-org/enso/doc/java-style-guide.md

 that you come across during development.

-Sometimes it is impossible to fix a warning (often in situations involving the use of macros).
+Sometimes it is impossible to fix a warning (often in situations involving the use of macros or code-generation).
 In such cases, you are allowed to suppress the warning locally, but this must be accompanied by a source note explaining why you are doing so.